shubhamagarwal003/ProductDevelopmentProject/README.md

 1. **Bonus points** if you also orchestrate the launch environment in AWS using CloudFormation.
 2. **Mega bonus points** if you host the app in [AWS Lambda](https://aws.amazon.com/lambda/) using [Zappa](https://github.com/Miserlou/Zappa) or [AWS ECS](https://aws.amazon.com/ecs/) using [AWS Fargate](https://aws.amazon.com/fargate/).

+## Evaluation

+If you'd like to do verty well on this project, we'll hand you the categories we utilize to score candidates!
+They are:

+1. Business requirements are met or exceeded
+2. Documentation is clearly written
+3. Django is PEP8 copmliant and avoids antipatterns
+4. VUE.js utilizes appropriate Viewmodel and DOM interactions
+5. CSS Framework is utilized appropriately
+6. Test coverage is complete and meaningful
+7. Deployment is fully scripted
+8. Communication is positive and respectful